CRL Check Explained: How to Check the Certificate Revocation Status?

 Change of Circumstance

-Many certificates represent quite specific facts about the holder of a certificate and the relation of the certificate holder to the issuer.
+Many certificates represent quite specific facts about the holder of a certificate and the relation of the holder to the issuer.

 Error in Issuance